p-lr/TrekMe/Readme.md

 </p>

 The recording can be started or stopped from the control panel.
 When recording, the location service runs in the background.
-It continues even if TrekAdvisor is stopped or paused.
+It continues even if TrekMe is stopped or paused.
 An indicator reports back the status of the location service.
 A panel shows the list of recordings.

 From there, when selecting a track, there are two buttons at the bottom which enable you to :